 The cooperative relationship and its prospects

 The cooperative relationship between GL and ESFTUG is based on the fact, that the two organisations complements each other and have the same ambitions concerning the project.
 Besides, the two organisations are active in the same international organisations and are members of Education International, EI and its European regional structure the European Trade Union Committee for Education (ETUCE) and have been cooperating at several ETUCE occasions in the past years.
 The cooperation we have in the project has already strengthened the partnership.
-At central level a symbol of this is that GL’s general secretary and Hans Laugesen will participate in the next ESFTUG Congress 27.
+At central level a symbol of this was that GL’s general secretary and Hans Laugesen participated in the ESFTUG Congress 27.
 October 2019 invited together with the President and European Director from ETUCE.
-It was
+It was an event where the minister of Education, and the chairman of the parliament’s Educational committee were also present and learned about the project.

 The prospects of the cooperative relationship are that ESFTUG can benefit and build its capacity from GL and the Danish teachers’ long-term experiences concerning school development both locally and nationally and concerning advocacy on educational policy.
 Besides, the participating Georgian teachers will also get a lot of concrete inspiration they can use in their own teaching and at their local schools concerning the chosen policy-themes from experienced Danish teachers.